cheerspankaj/MADS_Milestone-1/README.md

 ## Datasets

-The primary dataset details the status of school closures by region and country.
+Primary dataset: The primary dataset details the status of school closures by region and country.

-Primary dataset: Publicly available
 Link: https://covid19.uis.unesco.org/global-monitoring-school-closures-covid19/

 Secondary dataset : The datasets have information about the country's GDP over time.